VincentWei/minigui-docs/programming-guide/MiniGUIProgGuideAppendixD.md

 again.
    - In the new control set, control no longer has extension style.
 - Property.
-Control property is a newly added concept, which is used for the control features that can be dynamically set (such as intercalator location in the edit box) or dynamically changed (such as list item number in the list box). mGNCS provides uniform interface (`getProperty`/`setProperty`) to get or set property of control.
+Control property is a newly added concept, which is used for the control features that can be dynamically set (such as caret location in the edit box) or dynamically changed (such as list item number in the list box). mGNCS provides uniform interface (`getProperty`/`setProperty`) to get or set property of control.